Safety Stock Calculator & Formula

 5. Make sure it’s available

-If you’re going to have a website (and honestly, who isn’t these days?), you’ll want your brand name in your site’s domain name.
+If you’re going to have a website (and honestly, who isn’t these days?), you’ll want your brand name in your website’s domain name.

 This means you’ll need to check that your chosen domain name is available and then register it.

-- You might be able to buy it from them.
-You can find the owner online using WHOIS.com.
+You might be able to buy it from the current owner.
+You can find who that is online using WHOIS.com.
 But before you contact the owner, do some research to find out who they are and decide how much you’d be willing to pay for the domain – you’ll want to be ready to negotiate!

-Don’t forget you’ll need to create social media accounts using your chosen name, too, so bear this in mind.
+Don’t forget you’ll need to create social media accounts using your chosen name, too, so check if there are many brands out there with the same name on your social media channels of choice.

 6. Make sure you look after it